seud0nym/tch-gui-unhide/utilities/README.md

 1. The default for all optional parameters is u (unchanged).
 2. The options to disable/enable NFC, EasyMesh and DumaOS are only applicable to devices with those services installed.
 3. Shortcut options (e.g. *-A*, *-S*, *-M* and *-R*) can have their settings overridden by specifying the required option **AFTER** the shortcut option.
 For example, the *-A* option disables Content Sharing (*-cn*).
 However, you can specify *-A -cy* to enable Content Sharing and still apply all the other options implied by *-A*.

+Options are processed sequentially, so if an option is specified twice, only the last one is used.
+Saved defaults are applied before commmand line options.

 #### Warning
 * Enabling power saving on FW 20.3.c will power down WAN/LAN ports!!